Paperfeed/eslint-config/README.md

 A common eslint config with no hassle

-The default config `@aldertv` (located in index.js) is finetuned for a Typescript React project and adds a lot of fixable rules.
+The default config `@paperfeed` (located in index.js) is finetuned for a Typescript React project and adds a lot of fixable rules.
 Sorting is automatic and _beautiful_.

 ### Recommended usage:
-In the project you want to use it in run `npm i -D @rushstack/eslint-patch `
+In the project you want to use it in run `npm i -D @rushstack/eslint-patch`

 and edit your eslint config to contain the following: